zachjonesnoel/aws-dynamodb-operations-with-cloudwatch-custom-metrics/README.md

 # aws-dynamodb-operations-with-cloudwatch-custom-metrics

+This implementation walk-through is provided in : [dev.to/awscommunity-asean/dynamodb-operations-scan-vs-query-with-cloudwatch-custom-metrics](https://dev.to/awscommunity-asean/dynamodb-operations-scan-vs-query-with-cloudwatch-custom-metrics-2mik), which describes how Step Functions invoked Lambda function can process/invoke another Lambda which will perform operations on DynamoDB and log the response time in CloudWatch Custom Metrics.
+This metric would give you a deeper understanding how the performance of Scan and Query is efficient and the other key factor impacting performance is the latency due to physical location of the data.

 This project contains source code and supporting files for a serverless application that you can deploy with the AWS Serverless Application Model (AWS SAM) command line interface (CLI).
 It includes the following files and folders:

 - `src` - Code for the application's Lambda function.